logankimm/SQLite-Clone/4_Block_Implmentation.md

 1. GetHeader() -
     - BufferHelper.ReadBufferInt64 - custom class to help with reading/writing data in arrays.
 Reads the data in firstSector starting from the bufferOffset(field * 8) and returns the data after converting the byte[] -> long
     #### Implementation
+3. Read() -
+    - Reads data from a stream and transfers it into a destination buffer

+    - copyableFromFirstSector - Comparison is < and not <= because e.g. HeaderSize = 10, srcOffSet = 2, DiskSectorSize = 12, the first read byte is outside of the firstSector
+    - numBytesToRead - In the form of a min because it's faster/efficient reading based off of DiskSectorSize
 ```

 ```